 \

-The paper is organized as follows: In Section 2, after a short review of \v{C}ech-Dolbeault cohomology theory, we introduce several geometrical notations which are used through the whole paper.
+The paper is organized as follows: In Section 2, after a short review of \v{C}ech Dolbeault cohomology theory, we introduce several geometrical notations which are used through the whole paper.
 Then we establish the fundamental de-Rham and Dolbeault theorems in Section 3 and give the definition of the sheaf of Laplace hyperfunctions in Section 4.
-We also give several expressions of Laplace hyperfunctions via \v{C}ech cohomology and \v{C}ech-Dolbeault cohomology in the same section.
+We also give several expressions of Laplace hyperfunctions via \v{C}ech cohomology and \v{C}ech Dolbeault cohomology in the same section.
 The one of important facts in hyperfunction theory is the notion of boundary values of holomorphic functions.
 We construct a boundary value morphism for Laplace hyperfunctions in Section 5.
-The Laplace transformation and its inverse in the framework of \v{C}ech-Dolbeault cohomology are defined in Sections 6 and 7, and the fact that they are inverse to each other is shown in Section 8.
+The Laplace transformation and its inverse in the framework of \v{C}ech Dolbeault cohomology are defined in Sections 6 and 7, and the fact that they are inverse to each other is shown in Section 8.
 The last section gives some applications to a system of PDEs with constant coefficients.